Introduction

 But one important event in the tax diary that doesn’t always get the attention it deserves is the tax year end.
 This falls on 5th April every year and is the date on which the UK personal tax year ends, with the new tax year kicking off the following day on 6th April.

 Making Tax Digital (MTD) is the biggest overhaul of the tax filing regime in generations.
-From 2023 any business, sole trader or landlord with income of over £10,000 will have to file under the Making Tax Digital Rules.
-These rules increase the numbers of filings to HMRC from 1, to 5 per year and require tax payers to undertake Digital Record Keeping.
-They also do not allow tax payers to file directly via the HMRC site.
+From 2026, any business, sole trader or landlord with income of over £50,000 will have to file under the Making Tax Digital Rules.

-To learn more about Making Tax Digital and digital record keeping, read the blog from our friends at Mazuma and check out our latest webinar with them below.
+To learn more about Making Tax Digital and digital record keeping, read the blog from our Director of Policy, Andy Chamberlain, and check out our latest webinar with them below.

 Reach out to the IPSE Community for support